The 11 Biggest Food Flops Of All Time

 Fatal flaw: It turns out parents aren't all that crazy about French fries slathered in spinach-coloured goo.
 Either that, or too many people got turned off when they mixed the colours together and realised they got brown.

 April 23, 1985, will be remembered as a dark day in soft-drink history.
 That spring, Coca-Cola introduced 'New Coke,' representing the first formula change in 99 years.
 Consumers didn't take the news well.
 Soda enthusiasts across the nation responded with thousands of angry phones calls, letters, and protests.
-They wanted their beloved cola beverage back!
+They wanted their beloved cola beverage back.
+Now, dammit!

 Fatal flaw: By July, Coca-Cola announced that 'old' Coke would be returning to store shelves.
 The company learned its lesson: don't mess with a classic.